 Classified employees who are paid on a salary basis shall be granted ten days of sick leave in their first year of employment.
 Each year thereafter, one additional day of sick leave will be granted to the employees up to a maximum of fifteen days.
 "Day" is defined as one work day regardless of full-time or part-time status of the employee.
 A new employee shall report for work at least one full work day prior to receiving sick leave benefits.
 A returning employee will be granted the appropriate number of days at the beginning of each fiscal year.
-Sick leave may be accumulated up to a maximum of 105 days for classified employees Sick leave may be accumulated up to a maximum of 105 days for classified employees who are paid on a salary basis.
+Sick leave may be accumulated up to a maximum of 105 days for classified employees Sick leave may be accumulated up to a maximum of 105 days for classified employees.